 Since this form of exercise targets all major muscle groups, it’s a great option for those who may not be able to commit to a split workout routine.
 Their schedule may only allow them to visit their gym 2 -3 times a week, meaning their time to devote to a gym may be limited.

-Because of this, a full body workout is an ideal workout for the person who wants a productive, impactful workout that makes the most of the little time they have to spend at the gym that makes
+Because of this, a full-body workout is an ideal workout for the person who wants a productive, impactful workout that makes the most of the little time they have to spend at the gym.

 2. Promotes Rest Days:

-Since you are targeting your entire body in this form of workout, you can enjoy more days to recover, or rest.
-Some individuals may not be able to participate in workouts each day due to schedule or or due to physical restrictions.
-Some individuals may benefit from more rest days if they find that they are more sore than normal after a workout or dealing with a current injury.
-It is always important to listen to your body before, during, and after a workout as this can help you navigate if you can do more or need a day or two of rest.
+Since you are targeting your entire body in this form of workout, you can enjoy more days to recover or rest.
+Some individuals may not be able to participate in workouts each day due to schedule or physical restrictions.
+Some individuals may benefit from more rest days if they find that they are more sore than normal after a workout or while dealing with a current injury.
+It is always important to listen to your body before, during, and after a workout, as this can help you navigate if you can do more or need a day or two of rest.

 Optimize Your Recovery for Better Results